 Park No. 503 is located in the South Chicago community.
-This park is used for passive recreation.
+This park is 15.47 acres and it is used for passive recreation.

 The Chicago Park District and City of Chicago worked together to acquire 15 and-a-half acres of land for a new park in the city’s South Chicago community.
 The Chicago Park District Board of Commissioners officially named the new park in honor of Clara D. Schafer in 2014.
 Clara Dorothy Schafer (c.
 1898 – 1972) was a nurse and hospital administrator who saved South Chicago Hospital (now Advocate Trinity Hospital) from extinction.
 Born and raised in Chicago, Schafer had considered pursuing a career in the opera or theater, but decided to devote her life to helping others.
 She graduated from Chicago’s Burnside Hospital School of Nursing in 1917, and began working as an assistant superintendent in the hospital.
 Three years later, she became superintendent and administrator of South Chicago Hospital.
 At the time, the 30-bed facility, nicknamed “Pill Hill,” was on the brink of bankruptcy.
 The State Department of Public Health threatened to close the small hospital.
 Clara Schafer turned the institution around, making it one of the most important facilities in the community.
 On Schafer’s tenth anniversary, the hospital board announced that between 1920 and 1929 she had increased the average number of annual patients from 700 to 2,700.